bdadam/bdadam.com/src/content/blog/displaying-icons-with-custom-elements.md

 ## TLDR

-I created a technique for using SVG icons without pain with a simple gulp task.
 The code can be found here: [bdadam/custom-icons](https://github.com/bdadam/custom-icons).

 The usage looks like this: